DLR-TS/CoSiMa/README.md

 # Configure CoSiMa
 To start CoSiMa a config file (yaml) needs to be provided.\
 The configuration contains information about all connected simulators.\
-For a detailed description see the [Dokumentation here](https://github.com/DLR-TS/CoSiMa/blob/master/Configuration.md).
+For a detailed description see the [documentation here](https://github.com/DLR-TS/CoSiMa/blob/master/Configuration.md).
 Currently implemented are connectors to CARLA and to OSMP, as well as a Dummy to run without CARLA.

 ## CARLA